 Lumpy skin disease

-July 2016– Experts assess the effectiveness of different measures to control the spread of the disease in the EU.
-They recommend that mass vaccination of cattle should be implemented to minimise the number of outbreaks in the regions at risk from lumpy skin disease or where the disease had already been introduced.
+July 2016 Experts assess the effectiveness of measures to control the spread of the disease in the EU.
+They recommend that mass vaccination of cattle should be implemented to minimise the number of outbreaks in regions at risk from lumpy skin disease or where the disease is already present.